Resume and Cover Letters

 • Review: When you receive feedback, decide if the changes suggested are useful.

-ELECTRONIC resumés and technology
+Electronic resumes and technology

-• Email text resumés: If you copy the text of your resumé into the body of an email, use left-hand justified, plain text format.
+• Email text resumes: If you copy the text of your resume into the body of an email, use left-hand justified, plain text format.
 Avoid using tabs, bullets, underlining, bold, and graphics.

-• Online resumés: Follow the directions on the website where you are submitting the resumé.
+• Online resumes: Follow the directions on the website where you are submitting the resume.
 Directions for online submissions vary widely.

-• Scanned resumés: Use key word phrases relevant to the position, employer, and career field.
+• Scanned resumes: Use key word phrases relevant to the position, employer, and career field.
 Use capitals, bullets and bold for emphasis.
 Avoid underlining, graphics and italics.

 What is a cover letter?